Service-Disabled Veterans Insurance (S-DVI) Overview

 - Sexual assault or harassment during military service

 - Sexual orientation (including the Don’t Ask, Don’t Tell policy)

 Their application page is strictly confidential, so the answers you put down in support of your discharge upgrade are protected.

 Once your application is submitted, the time it takes to review and process depends on the content and evidence you submitted as justification for your upgrade.
 Once it is approved, though, you will receive a DD215, which will show corrections to the DD214.
 These two forms must remain together until you receive an updated DD214.
 They may not send you one automatically, but you can use this link to apply for one.
 Just select,

 “I received a discharge upgrade or correction, but my upgrade came in the form of a DD215, and I want an updated DD214.”

 How Do I Apply for this Great S-DVI Benefit?

-The monthly amount you will pay each month (the premium rate) depends on a few different factors:
+The monthly amount you were required to pay each month (the premium rate) depended on a few different factors:

 - Your age

 Check out VA Pamphlet 29-9 for information on the premium rates and policies.
 (Be advised, this document is the most current document posted on the VA’s website and was last revised in May 2012.)